rumoravenue/rumor-react-training-a2/README.md

 - When I search by the exact name of a country (i.e Canada), I should only see that country.

+## Part 3: Adding styling
+Complete this part after completing **Module 6: Styling with React**.

+In this section, you will use Chakra UI to implement styling following the Figma above.

+### Requirements
+- Text should use Chakra UI
+- Input fields should use Chakra UI
+- Dark Mode selector should use Chakra UI
+- The country cards should use Chakra UI
+- The flag images should have the correct aspect ratio.

-## Part 3: Adding styling, routing and refactoring
+## Part 4: Adding routing
-Coming soon!

-## Part 4: Incorporating the Storyblok CMS
+## Part 5: Incorporating the Storyblok CMS
 Coming soon!